ibrhmhnfm/xirka-face/README.md

 Since this function relies on already existing model, there is no measurable achieved results such as accuracy.
 When tested, it is more than accurate enough for implementation, although a bit slow.

 **Note:** The Github uses esp32 boards manager version v1.0.3.
 Newer versions will NOT have required libraries for MTCNN Face Recognition.
-Use Arduino IDE for main branch, a later ImpulseIO configuration will be uploaded to a separate branch.
+Use Arduino IDE to use main branch code, a later ImpulseIO configuration will be uploaded to a separate branch.